 Research Interests: RSV host defense, chemokine and cytokine biology, food allergy, allergic airway disease

-Our T32 currently supports 5 predoctoral, 1 doctoral candidate and 2 post-doctoral fellows each year.
-Preference is given to supporting 2nd year PhD students who are working in an immunologically relevant laboratory.
+Our T32 currently supports 6 predoctoral candidates and 1 post-doctoral fellow.
 Students can be in any PhD program and apply.
-Preference is given to 1st or 2nd year post-doctoral fellows, although any eligible post-doctoral fellow can apply.
 Because the T32 is federally funded, applicants must be US citizens or permanent residents.

 Predoctoral Trainees: